- Glucose testing is a random blood test to check glucose levels. It is usually done by pricking the finger to draw a

 - medicines you’re taking

 It’s important to test every day.
 This helps you get a sense of your overall blood sugar control and can help you make treatment decisions.
-Testing is the best way to learn how your sugar is affected by your lifestyle, medications, or both.
+Testing is the best way to learn how your blood sugar is affected by your lifestyle, medications, or both.

 Exercise can play a role in your random glucose test results.
 Generally, exercise will lower glucose levels.
 It may even require you to adjust your insulin regimen, if you’re on intensive insulin therapy.
-However, don’t let that discourage you from exercising.
+This should not discourage you from exercising.
 Exercise is one of the best ways you can help control diabetes.
 Most people with diabetes gain benefits from even moderate exercise.

 Exercise increases your body’s ability to use insulin.
 It also burns extra glucose in your bloodstream.
 In the long term, exercise will lead to more stable random glucose test results.